Seun-Adejumo/Seun-Adejumo/README.md

 A little more details for you below:

-- 🔭 I’m currently working on latent class analysis and its application to allostatic allostatic load
+- 🔭 I’m currently working on latent class analysis and its application to allostatic load
 - 🌱 I’m currently learning study simulations, method developments, predictive modelling and machine learning
 - 👯 I’m looking to collaborate on anything related to predictive modelling, machine learning, and more generally data science
 - 📫 How to reach me: excel.asa@gmail.com